Annual Unit Diversity, Equity, and Inclusiveness Self-Study Supportive Feedback

 A Department Head wrote, "we have made arrangements for all of our faculty to take family leave when medical or family issues have arisen.
 We have also worked with them to provide coverage for their classes or alternative delivery methods to help all of our faculty during these types of challenging situations.
 One very positive quality of our department is the willingness that our faculty demonstrates -- jumping in to help with a faculty member's class when a situation arises."

-Did you know we have a University Family Advocate?
+- Did you know we have a University Family Advocate?
 This person can help advocate, share resources, and be a compassionate listener for staff, students, and faculty navigating family issues at MSU.
-Contact Sara Rushing orADVANCE@montana.edu to set up a meeting or get more information.
-You can also find a copy of a the Family Advocate brochure here.
+Contact Sara Rushing to set up a meeting or get more information.
+You can also learn more about the Family Advocate program on the Provost's website.

 - Boushey, H. (2005).
 Are women opting out?
 Debunking the myth.
 Center for Economic and Policy Research.
 Washington, DC, Center for Economic and Policy Research.